Meet the Pros – Randy Coleman

 What paddle do you play with and why?

 I am a Pro Athlete for Selkirk, and I play with the AMPED Epic for singles and the AMPED S2 for doubles.
-Being a former tennis player, I like the Epic longer handle and head heavy leverage feel when I am hitting power, ground strokes, while still having a large sweet spot for coming in for volley put-aways and overheads.
-I play with the AMPED S2 for doubles, for its smooth, soft feel coming off the paddle with easy power.
-The shorter handle naturally puts my hand closer to the paddle face which will always give more control for kitchen rallies, while still maintaining big power when needed as the entire Amped series gives a player.
+Being a former tennis player, I like the Epic’s longer handle and head-heavy leverage when I am hitting ground strokes.
+It still has a large sweet spot for volley put-aways and overheads.
+I play with the AMPED S2 for doubles thanks to its smooth, soft feel with easy power.
+The shorter handle naturally puts my hand closer to the paddle face which gives more control for kitchen rallies while still maintaining power when needed.

 What is your pickleball story?
 How were you introduced to pickleball?

 I grew up playing tennis from a young age in Lubbock, Texas, and into college.
 I also grew up playing anything with a ball.
 I’ve had a ping pong table since I could walk.
 My brother played competitive badminton in college, and I used to practice with him all the time.
 I grew up playing a beach paddle sport called Smashball or Kadima with 2 wooden paddles and a small uninflated ball.
 In 2015, while living in Florida, I went back to Lubbock, Texas to visit.
 I have a friend that, when I am in town, we are always golfing, throwing softball, playing basketball or getting our Smashball paddles and going to the park to hit.
 The object of the game of Smashball is just to keep the ball going when hitting back and forth without it hitting the ground.
 I kept saying: There has got to be a better paddle we could use!